Skip to content

 What this doesn't capture

 Steady-rate math ignores real-world volatility.
 Actual returns are lumpy; sequence-of-returns risk matters most in drawdown; fees and taxes drag on compound growth; and behaviour changes in drawdowns can reduce outcomes below the projection.
-Treat the number as one scenario, not a forecast.
+The number represents one scenario rather than a forecast.

 Example Scenario

-£10,000,000 £/yr at 8% × 10y + terminal at 10% = $196,651,893.90.
+££10,000,000/yr at 8% × 10y + terminal at 10% = 196,651,893.90.

 Inputs

-Year 1 Free Cash Flow:10,000,000 £
+Year 1 Free Cash Flow:£10,000,000

 Growth Rate % (explicit period):8